lambdaclass/concrete/research/compiler/pipeline-lessons-2026-07.md

 ## Vale

-Vale is useful mainly as a contrast case.
+Vale is useful mainly as a contrast case, with one speculative fallback idea to keep visible.

 Useful ideas: